GerritCodeReview/plugins_high-availability/README.md

 `gerrit-02.mycompany.com`, listening on the HTTP port 8080, with a shared volume mounted under `/shared`, see below the minimal configuration steps.

-1. Install one Gerrit master on the first node (e.g. `gerrit-01.mycompany.com`) using an external ReviewDb on a DB server and the repositories location under the shared volume (e.g. `/shared/git`).
+1. Install one Gerrit master on the first node (e.g. `gerrit-01.mycompany.com`) using the external repositories location under the shared volume (e.g. `/shared/git`).
-   Init the site in order to create the DB Schema and the initial repositories.
+   Init the site in order to create the initial repositories.

-2. Copy all the files of the first Gerrit master onto the second node (e.g. `gerrit-02.mycompany.com`) so that it points to the same ReviewDb and the same repositories location.
+2. Copy all the files of the first Gerrit master onto the second node (e.g. `gerrit-02.mycompany.com`) so that it points to the same repositories location.

 3. Install the high-availability plugin into the `$GERRIT_SITE/plugins` directory of both the Gerrit servers.